Angels can’t catch a break in 8-4 loss to A’s - News Break

 Angels can’t catch a break in 8-4 loss to A’s

 ANAHEIM ― All Anthony Rendon could do was shrug toward his own dugout, an apt metaphor for the first 45 games of the Angels’ season.
-Rendon ticketed a fly ball for the Angel Stadium rocks in the seventh inning Friday night, an apparent two-run home run that would tie the score.
+Rendon ticketed a fly ball for the Angel Stadium rocks in the seventh inning Friday night, an apparent two-run home run to tie the score.
 Oakland A’s center fielder Ramon Laureano leaped above the wall in left-center and gloved the ball before it could land.
-The game-saving catch animated Laureano and froze out the Angels, who ultimately lost, 8-4, before an announced crowd of 14,624.www.pe.com
+The game-saving catch animated Laureano and froze out the Angels, who ultimately lost 8-4 before an announced crowd of 14,624.www.ocregister.com